Freedom of Information

 The RCM needs to keep and process certain information about such persons so that, for example, staff can be recruited and paid, programmes organised, facilities provided and legal obligations to funding bodies and government complied with.
 As part of its teaching and research commitments it will also utilise information about other people, eg visitors attending concerts.
-In doing so, the RCM must comply with data protection legislation and process that information in accordance with the eight Data Protection Principles set out in the legislation.
+In doing so, the RCM must comply with data protection legislation and process that information in accordance with the General Data Protection Regulations 2018.

 The RCM's Data Protection Officer, the Registry Information & Systems Manager, will handle day-to-day issues relating to notification, advice on compliance and with subject access requests.

-All data, whether held electronically or manually, must be kept securely and not disclosed unlawfully.
+All data, whether held electronically or manually, is kept securely and not disclosed unlawfully.